apideck-libraries/sdk-python/docs/sdks/stores/README.md

 ) as s:
     res = s.ecommerce.stores.get(service_id="salesforce", fields="id,updated_at")

-    if res is not None:
+    if res.get_store_response is not None:
         # handle response
         pass